 Regional safety managers provide advice and support to line management, to enable them to make the most effective use of resources, by sharing best practices, and standardising, streamlining and coordinating health and safety activities across the Group.
 100 percent of our workers and contractors are represented in formal joint management-worker health and safety comittees which operate at a site based level in the organisation.
 At large sites, these may also operate at a plant level.

 The Zero Harm Council (ZHC), chaired by our Managing Director & CEO and consisting of all members of the Executive Team and the Vice President Health, Safety & Environment, is accountable for overseeing the Group's execution of the Zero Harm Strategy and reviewing health, safety and environmental performance.
-A number of Zero Harm sub-committees have been established specifically to lead the implementation of specific areas of focus identified in our Zero Harm Strategy post 2016 including:

 On a day-to-day operational level, our leaders are expected to consistently demonstrate and communicate high standards of behaviour and operating discipline and promotion of our Zero Harm Value.
 They must take proactive action to continuously improve our safety performance and use both leading and lagging indicators to monitor that performance.
 During 2018, priority was given to Executive Team leadership and coaching of employees in safety during site visits.
 The Executive Team made site visits in order to review site risk registers and Critical Control Verifications (CCVs), which are controls relating directly to fatal risks.

 Personal responsibility at all levels is integral to promoting continuous health and safety improvement across the Group.
-We are embedding this culture through BEx and specific training, and supplementing this with the use of techniques such as safety observations, and incident and near miss investigations to share learnings.
+We are embedding this culture through specific training, and supplementing this with the use of techniques such as safety observations, and incident and near miss investigations to share learnings.

 We recognise that personal attitude plays a major role